NCEAS/eml/docs/eml-semantic-annotation-primer.md

 Annotations for top-level resources, entities, and attributes follow the same general pattern.

 - The *subject* of the semantic statement is the parent element of the annotation.
-It must have an `id=" "` attribute.
+It must have an `id` attribute.

 <a name="eml-example-1"></a>